-The idea for the book was to give people the feeling that it's actually five or six parallel stories going on at the same time—more like a film.
+The idea for the book was to give people the feeling that it's actually five or six parallel stories going on at the same time – more like a film.
 It's meant to give you a feeling that you're entering stories where you can decide how they end.
 That's why you see characters reappear.
 I edited it this way to create a cinematic narrative between the stories.

-You're a photographer, conceptual artist, creative director, and director.
+You're a photographer, conceptual artist, creative director and director.
 How would you label yourself?

 This has been an issue for 25 years.
 I'm standing with a foot in two camps.
 I always see my commercial projects as art projects with a logo in the end.
 But the art world would say I did this project for a client, so it's not really art.
 While the commercial world would say its a little bit too artistic.

-This must have worked in your favor?
+This must have worked in your favour?

 I think that I've always been there, that's the thing.
 I've always seen myself as more of an artist.
-But I realized quite early on that If I want to achieve the pictures that I have in my mind, I needed someone to pay for them.
+But I realised quite early on that If I want to achieve the pictures that I have in my mind, I needed someone to pay for it.
 So I went to these clients and I sold them my ideas and that's how they became my benefactors.
 Hardly any of my things are actually commissioned work by agencies.

 How many people do you have on set during these sorts of productions?